code-differently/SpringBootStarterLab01/docs/02_TutorialProjectOverview.md

 # The domain for the chapters

-The next few chapters will cover a Widget service.
+The next few chapters will cover a Widget module in Spring Boot.

-The Widget service creates a RESTful service to Create, Read, Update and Delete todo instances.
-Each Todo instance has a:
+The Widget module creates a RESTful service to provide access to the C.R.U.D. methods expected:
+* Create
+* Read
+* Update
+* Delete

+We are going to use this as an example to create a PhoneBook module.
+Each Widget instance has a:

 -   id: the generated ID of the Widget